guettli/open-source-paas/README.md

 # Open Source PaaS List

-Update 2020: I think Kubernetes is the future.
-Kubernetes is no PaaS.
-But sooner or later there will be open source PaaS solutions on top of Kubernetes.

-Update 2021: I decided to stick to Linux VPS (virtual private server) with systemd and some Python script to deploy my web applications.
-No PaaS, no Kubernetes, no Ansible, no Terraform, no AWS, no Heroku.

----
-Text from 2020

 Platform as a Service simplifies and streamlines deployment.

 Yes, I can use ssh+vi to manage servers.
 I did this since 1998, but ssh+vi is not